eejai42/conceptual-model-completeness-conjecture-toe-meta-model/economics/README.md

   Affiliations: SSoT.me, EffortlessAPI.com

 ### Abstract
-The Economics extension of the CMCC (Conceptual Model Completeness Conjecture) provides a unified, ACID-compliant structure for modeling economic agents, transactions, markets, and policy rules.
+The Economics extension of the CMCC (Conceptual Model Completeness Conjecture) provides a unified, Snapshot-Consistent structure for modeling economic agents, transactions, markets, and policy rules.
 By leveraging CMCC’s five fundamental primitives—Schema, Data, Lookups, Aggregations, and Lambda formulas—it captures everything from microeconomic supply-demand dynamics to macroeconomic indicators, bridging them seamlessly with other domains such as mathematics, AI, or even quantum-inspired decision models.

 ### Key Points
 - Encodes agents, markets, and transactions as first-class entities with aggregator-based rules (e.g., equilibrium checks, utility maximization).